Stage design

 Online via the registration portal for applicants.

-• How many admission examination dates are offered?
+• How many entrance examination dates are offered?

 • What should the portfolio contain?

-The portfolio should contain a compilation of the student's own work (drawings, sketches, drafts, photos, models, etc.), whereby the form and scope can be chosen individually.
-Basically, the portfolio should represent the previous independent artistic work, reflect the view of the environment, one's own world view and biography, and testify to the will to make theatre and art.
-Works that have been created in the context of various school lessons with given tasks should at best make up a subordinate part of the portfolio.
-Proof of all painting and drawing techniques as well as the implementation of ideas in all conceivable two- and three-dimensional representation techniques is not mandatory, but the gift of being able to express oneself with a pencil and communicate through sketches is.
+The portfolio should contain a compilation of the candidate's own work (drawings, sketches, drafts, photos, models, etc.), whereby the form and scope can be chosen individually.
+In essence, the portfolio should represent the candidate's previous independent artistic work, reflect their view of the environment, their own world view and biography, and testify to their desire and motivation to make theatre and art.
+Works that have been created in the context of school lessons can be included in the portfolio but should be kept to a minimum.
+It is not compulsory to prove competence in all painting and drawing techniques as well as the implementation of ideas in all conceivable two- and three-dimensional representation techniques, but candidates must demonstrate the gift of being able to express oneself with a pencil and communicate through sketche.

 • What shape/size/scope must the folder have?

 There are no restrictions in terms of shape or format.
 The submission of three-dimensional objects is possible.
-Reproductions should only be used for works that cannot be transported.
+Photographic or video reproductions should only be used for works that cannot be transported.

 • Is it possible to show the work in advance in a personal meeting?

-Yes, appointments can be made through the secretariat.
-A non-binding portfolio discussion can, under certain circumstances, lead to clarify misunderstandings regarding the form and scope of the portfolio.
-At the same time, it also gives you the opportunity to visit the studios on site and, if necessary, to make contact with students of stage design.
+Yes, appointments can be made through the secretary's office.
+A non-binding portfolio discussion can, under certain circumstances, lead to clarity regarding the form and scope of the portfolio, so that misunderstandings can be avoided.
+At the same time, it also gives candidates the opportunity to visit the studios on site and, if necessary, to make contact with students of stage design.

 • How long does the portfolio remain at the university?

-The portfolio remains in the department from the time it is handed in until the end of the entrance examination, so it cannot be collected early for a parallel procedure.
+The portfolio remains in the department from the time it is submitted until the end of the entrance examination, so it cannot be collected early for a parallel procedure at another institution.

 • Are there tuition fees or possibilities for scholarships?